narfster/v4l2cxx/README.md

 ## Intro
-A simple C++ header only library to capture frames from a usb camera into a callback function for image processing.
+A simple C++ header library to capture frames from a usb camera into a callback function for image processing.

 ## How to use